Policy 5460B

 REASONABLE ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES

-The College prohibits unlawful discrimination against qualified students with disabilities and encourages their full participation within the College community.
+Western prohibits unlawful discrimination against qualified students with disabilities (as defined by applicable law) and encourages their full participation within the Western community.
 All faculty, staff and administrators will actively support students with disabilities in all educational programs, services, and activities, in cases where such support is readily achievable and is not an undue burden.

 Approved: January 14, 2016